jackm43/home-app/README.md

 # Home App

+## WARNING

+This is absolutely not currently built to be used anywhere outside your own, non-internet connected network.
+Use at your own risk!

 ## Stuff to do
 - [x] Fetch journey from JourneyPlanner on the Transperth Website

-    - [ ] Database to hold previous entries, saved entries
+    - [x] Database to hold previous entries, saved entries

     - [ ] Input from user for to/from addresses